prediqtiv/prediqtiv.github.io/trades-get/README.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* Create simple effective ways of scraping public data with unattended scheduling
+* Create simple effective ways of scraping historical market tick public data with unattended scheduling
 * Use open [RESTful]( https://en.wikipedia.org/wiki/Representational_state_transfer ) Web services

 ### Vision